Filmon97/algorithms-and-data-structures-report/README.md

 `pip install -r requirements.txt`

-To read the report you will need to fetch the LaTeX code from the overleaf repository:
+*(This is only for me)* To read the report you will need to fetch the LaTeX code from the overleaf repository *(You don't have the creds)*:

 `cd algorithm-and-data-structure-reports`